ujinthegrey/hundred-gospel-tracts/README.md

 # hundred-gospel-tracts
-vanila site with gospel tract
+simple gospel tracts site with grids and vanilla js